 - a.
-Buildings: unpainted or unfinished surfaces; paint peeling; loose or missing materials; sagging or bowing walls, floors, roofs, and porches; cracks; broken windows; loose gutters and downspouts; loose or missing shingles; damaged building areas still in disrepair; et cetera.
-This information may be collected as part of the building condition surveys undertaken to document the existence of dilapidation and deterioration. - b.
-Front yards, side yards, back yards and vacant parcels: accumulation of trash and debris; broken sidewalks; lack of vegetation; lack of paving and dust control; potholes, standing water; fences in disrepair; lack of mowing and pruning of vegetation, et cetera. - c.
-Public or private utilities: utilities that are subject to interruption of service due to on-going maintenance problems such as leaks or breaks, power outages or shut-downs, or inadequate levels of service, et cetera. - d.
+Buildings: unpainted or unfinished surfaces; paint peeling; loose or missing materials; sagging or bowing walls, floors, roofs, and porches; cracks; broken windows; loose of missing Shingles; damaged building areas still in disrepair; et cetera.
+This information may be Collected as part of the building condition surveys undertaken to document the existence of dilapidation and deterioration or surveys undertaken to document the existence of dilapidation and deterioration or surveys undertaken to document the existence of dilapidation and deterioration or surveys undertaken to document the existence of dilapidation and deterioration or surveys undertaken to document the existence of dilapidation and deterioration or surveys undertaken to document the existence of dilapidation and deterioration or surveys undertaken to document the existence of dilapidation and deterioration or surveys undertaken to document the existence of dilapidation and deterioration or surveys undertaken to document the existence of dilapidation and deterioration or surveys undertaken to document the existence of dilapidation and deterioration or surveys undertaken to document the existence of dilapidation and deterioration or surveys undertaken to document the existence of dilapidation and deterioration or surveys undertaken to document the existence of dilapidation and deterioration or surveys undertaken to document the existence of dilapidation and deterioration or surveys undertaken to document the existence of dilapidation and deterioration or surveys undertaken to document the existence of dilapidation and deterioration or surveys undertaken to document the existence of dilapidation and deterioration or surveys undertaken the dilapidation and deteriorat - b. ;FrOnt yards, side yards, back yards and vacant parcels: accumulation of trash and debris; broken sidewalks; lack of vegetation; lack of :paying and dust control; potholes, standing water; fences in disrepair;; 1m and pruning of vegetation, et cetera. - C. Public or private utilities: utilities that are subject to mterruption.of service due to on-going maintenance problems such as leaks or breaks, power outages or shut-downs, or inadequate levelsi of service, el; cetera. - d.
 Streets, alleys and parking areas: potholes; broken or crumbling surfaces; broken curbs and/or gutters; areas of loose or missing materials; standing water, et cetera.